manyeya/spane/README.md

 - **Node Results**: Success/failure status, output data, errors
 - **Execution Logs**: Detailed logs for debugging
 - **Execution Traces**: Performance spans for each node

+> **⚠️ IMPORTANT**: The Drizzle store implementation has known issues and is not currently functional.
+Use the in-memory store for development and testing purposes only.

 ## 10. Future Enhancements